rthandra/daily-embedded-practice-repo/README.md

 # daily-embedded-practice-repo
+INTRODUCTION
-Welcome to my repository dedicated to Data Structures and Algorithms (DSA) learning and daily practice questions for competitive programming.
-This repository serves as a comprehensive resource for anyone interested in enhancing their DSA skills and preparing for competitive programming challenges.
+Welcome to my repository, a hub for learning Embedded Software Engineering and practicing daily competitive programming questions.
+This resource is designed to help anyone looking to improve their embedded systems expertise.